-Before and during the quarter, the Company continued to compile and reinterpret a series of historical geophysical studies, identifying several high-priority drill targets.
-A robust drilling program is continuing aimed at defining and expanding the historical resource and exploring potential new discovery targets.
+Before and during the first half of 2025, the Company continued to compile and reinterpret historical geophysical studies, identifying several high-priority drill targets on the property.
+A robust drilling program is continuing aimed at expanding the known mineralization and testing potential new discovery targets.
 Mapping and sampling programs are also continuing to assess the exploration potential of the property.